Astrydax/SWEotE-Discord-Dice-Roller/README.md

 #Running the bot

+Before you first launch the bot you need to run the file "Run this before first launch".
+You can't miss it.
+This will install all the dependencies that bot needs to run.

 To run the bot, Just execute the file "EotE Dice Roller.lnk".
 You can copy/move this file to any location you want.
 However, do not move "start.bat" out of the installation folder.

 #Configuration File config.json